Zynga relaunches gaming site, loosens Facebook ties

-SAN FRANCISCO Online game publisher Zynga Inc relaunched its website on Thursday, allowing users to play its games without first signing on to Facebook, a significant step toward establishing its independence from Facebook Inc.
+SAN FRANCISCO Online game publisher Zynga Inc (ZNGA.O) relaunched its website on Thursday, allowing users to play its games without first signing on to Facebook, a significant step toward establishing its independence from Facebook Inc (FB.O).

 The relaunch of Zynga.com is the latest step in the slow dissolution of a special partnership that once bound two of the most influential players in the social Internet industry.